learninglab-dev/ll-first-reactLab/walkthrough.md

 Start by opening up the `public` folder.
 The essential file in here is `index.html`.
 If you open it up, you'll see that it's pretty, well, uninteresting.
 The html file is essentially a stem.
 This is because React is going to generate our html for us.
 When you build a React app, you write javascript that describes the DOM, that is, what the page should look like, for every possible state of your app.
 React uses a tool called Webpack to package all your scripts together and send them to the browser in a bundle.
 When a user interacts with your app, React runs your code and renders the appropriate html.
 The client never needs fetch html from your server after the initial download.

 Back to our file structure: Now open `src`.
 All the code we'll write needs to be in this folder.
 Otherwise, Webpack won't see it to package it into our app.
 This app looks a little funny because I've made two copies of it for you.
 In the folder `01_example` is the completed code; the code you're currently running.
 In the folder, `02_starter` is a template; this is where you'll write your code.

 ### Index.js: The Entry Point
-Every react app has an entry point...
+Every react app has an entry point.
+It's typically in a file called `Index.js`, though you can name this file whatever you like.
+This file is the place where we connect react to the output API of our app.
+In this case, since we're making an app for the web, this is where React connect to the browser's DOM.

 To get started, open up `index.js`.
 At the top you'll see some `import` statements.
 One is commented out.
-Uncomment it and then comment out the statement that says `import App from './01_example/App'.` This switches from running the example app to the starter pack.
+Uncomment it and then comment out the statement that says `import App from './01_example/App'`.
+This switches from running the example app to the starter pack.
 If you check back in your browser, you should now see a blank page.
 (If you've stopped your server in the meanwhile, head back over to Terminal and hit `npm start` again to get the blank page.)

 So what's this index file doing?
 Because it's so short, let's walk through it line by line: